-We operate in the direct selling channel, primarily utilizing person-toperson marketing to promote and sell our products.
+We operate in the direct selling channel, primarily utilizing person-to-person marketing to promote and sell our products.
 These personal marketing efforts are supported by various mediums, including catalogs, the Internet, and walk-in centers.

 We believe our distribution channel is an effective vehicle to distribute our products because:

-- our sales force can educate consumers about our products faceto-face, which we believe is more effective for differentiating our products than using traditional mass-media advertising; - our distribution channel allows for actual product demonstrations and trial by potential consumers; - our distribution channel allows our sales force to provide personal testimonials of product efficacy; and - as compared to other distribution methods, our sales force has the opportunity to provide consumers higher levels of service and encourage repeat purchases.
+- our sales force can educate consumers about our products face-to-face, which we believe is more effective for differentiating our products than using traditional mass-media advertising; - our distribution channel allows for actual product demonstrations and trial by potential consumers; - · our distribution channel allows our sales force to provide personal testimonials of product efficacy; and - as compared to other distribution methods, our sales force has the opportunity to provide consumers higher levels of service and encourage repeat purchases.

 The manner in which we operate our distribution channel can vary from market to market based on regulatory and socio-economic conditions.
 While our person-to-person marketing philosophy remains consistent globally, various aspects of our business may differ from market-to-market, including product mix and pricing, compensation structure, access to distribution outlets or product stores, the manner of getting products to consumers, product claims, branding and product formulations.
-For example, in Mainland China we have implemented a distinct hybrid business model that utilizes retail stores, sales employees, contractual sales promoters, independent direct sellers and independent marketers to market our products.
+For example, in Mainland China we have implemented a distinct hybrid business model that utilizes retail stores, sales employees, independent direct sellers and independent marketers to market our products.

 Given that members of our sales force are independent contractors in most markets, we do not control or direct their promotional efforts.
 We do, however, require that our sales force abide by policies and procedures that require them to act in an ethical and consumer-protective manner and in compliance with applicable laws and regulations.
-As a member of the United States Direct Selling Association and similar organizations in many of the markets where we do business, we are also subject to the ethical business practices and consumer service standards required by the industry's code of ethics.
+As a member of direct selling associations globally, Nu Skin promotes and abides by the industry's code of ethics and consumer protective standards to support and protect those who sell and purchase its products through the direct selling channel.